-Staff Finding: The proposal includes several lots which contain clear vision areas that are required to not contain plantings, driveways, fences, walls, structures or temporary or permanent obstruction exceeding 2 1⁄2 feet in height, measured from the top of the curb or where no curb exists, from the established street center line grade.
+Staff Finding: The proposal includes two lots, lot 17 and lot 18, which contain clear vision areas that are required to not contain plantings, driveways, fences, walls, structures or temporary or permanent obstructions exceeding 2 1/2 feet in height, measured from the top of the curb or, where no curb exists, from the established street center line grade.
 Trees exceeding this height may be located in this area, provided all branches or foliage are removed to a height of eight (8) feet above grade.
 See Figure 5.03(b).
-Because of this, staff recommends adding a condition of approval requiring an easement to be dedicated over the clear vision areas.
-The applicant's final landscape plan will also be required to conform to the standards laid out in VLDO 493 Section 5.03 - Clear Vision Areas.
+The applicant's final landscape plan will be required to conform to the standards laid out in VLDO 493 Section 5.03 - Clear Vision Areas.
+Additionally, prior to issuance of a building permit, landscape plans will be required for each individual lot that conforms to VLDO 493 Section 5.03 - Clear Vision Areas.